awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

    + `statement_timeout`
    + `use_fips_ssl`

 1. In the **Value** box that corresponds to the parameter you want to modify, enter a new value\.
-For more information about these parameters, see [Amazon Redshift Parameter Groups](working-with-parameter-groups.md)\.
+For more information about these parameters, see [Amazon Redshift parameter groups](working-with-parameter-groups.md)\.

 1. Choose **Save Changes**\.
 **Note**
 If you modify these parameters in a parameter group that is already associated with a cluster, reboot the cluster for the changes to be applied\.
-For more information, see [Rebooting a Cluster](managing-clusters-console.md#reboot-cluster)\. <a name="parameter-group-modify-wlm-task"></a>
+For more information, see [Rebooting a cluster](managing-clusters-console.md#reboot-cluster)\. <a name="parameter-group-modify-wlm-task"></a>

 **To modify the WLM configuration in a parameter group**